Department of Clinical Health Sciences

 CSDO 4331 Speech and Hearing Science 3 SCH (3-0)

-Physical properties of sound, sound measurement, basic auditory function, acoustic and physiological phonetics and the perception of speech.
+Study of physical properties of sound, sound measurement, basic auditory function, acoustic and physiological phonetics and the perception of speech.
 Prerequisite: CSDO 3321; GPA 2.75 overall, 2.75 GPA in CSDO courses.

 CSDO 4335 Comm Disorders in Children 3 SCH (3-0)